 Well...
 The studio behind this is The Nuttery, a new studio on a humble mission to make the world a better place with weird and hopefully moderately awesome games.
 We are small in size but we have giant egos.
 Somehow we have also managed to spread from our base of operations in Karlstad all the way to Stockholm, and most recently, Los Angeles.

 How Do I Get To Play This?

-Scroll up and sign up.
-When we have our ducks in a row, we'll send out a link!
+The game is available on Steam.
 It may be an advantage to play the game with an xbox or dualshock controller.
 If you have don't have one, fret not, fren - keyboard / mouse will work great.
 For multiplayer, the last person playing will be using the keyboard so if you have two controllers, player three would use the keyboard (for two players, both controllers work).